-Our capital expenditures of \$9.9 million for the second quarter of 2011 (\$28.5 million for the first half of 2011) were incurred primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs.
+Our capital expenditures of \$19.0 million for the third quarter of 2011 (\$47.5 million for the first nine months of 2011) were incurred primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs.
 From time-to-time, we receive cash proceeds from the sale of surplus equipment and property.

-We completed the acquisition of the contract manufacturing operations of Brooks in June 2011.
-The purchase price of \$78.0 million, net of cash acquired, was financed with cash on hand and \$45.0 million from our revolving credit facility.
-During the first quarter of 2010, we acquired Invec for \$5.0 million in cash.
+We acquired the semiconductor equipment contract manufacturing operations of Brooks in June 2011.
+The initial purchase price of \$78.0 million, net of cash acquired, was financed with cash on hand and \$45.0 million from our revolving credit facility in June 2011.
+In August 2011, we paid an additional \$2.5 million in cash as a final working capital adjustment for a total purchase price of \$80.5 million.
+During the first and third quarters of 2010, we completed the acquisition of Invec and Allied Panels, respectively.

-Cash provided by (used in) financing activities:
+Cash used in financing activities:

-In June 2011, we borrowed \$45.0 million under our revolving credit facility to fund a portion of the purchase price of our acquisition of the contract manufacturing operations of Brooks; this remains outstanding at June 30, 2011.
-During the second quarter of 2011, we paid \$1.6 million (second quarter of 2010 - \$14.1 million) for the purchase of subordinate voting shares in the open market by a trustee to satisfy the delivery of subordinate voting shares to employees upon vesting of awards under our long-term incentive plans.
+In June 2011, we borrowed \$45.0 million under our revolving credit facility to fund a portion of the purchase price of our semiconductor equipment contract manufacturing acquisition which we repaid in the third quarter of 2011.

+During the third quarter of 2011, we paid \$23.5 million (third quarter of 2010 - \$11.1 million) for the purchase of subordinate voting shares in the open market by a trustee to satisfy the delivery of subordinate voting shares to employees upon vesting of awards under our long-term incentive plans.
 We classify these shares for accounting purposes as treasury stock on our balance sheet until they are delivered to employees pursuant to the awards.
+During the third quarter of 2010, we paid \$37.3 million to repurchase subordinate voting shares in the open market for cancellation under our Normal Course Issuer Bid (NCIB).
+We did not repurchase any subordinate voting shares for cancellation under the NCIB during the first nine months of 2011.

-In March 2010, we paid \$231.6 million to repurchase outstanding Notes and recognized a loss of \$8.8 million, primarily as a result of the premium we paid to redeem the Notes prior to maturity.
+In March 2010, we paid \$231.6 million to repurchase outstanding Senior Subordinated Notes (Notes) and recognized a loss of \$8.8 million, primarily as a result of the premium we paid to redeem the Notes prior to maturity.
 We redeemed all of our outstanding Notes prior to March 31, 2010.